Luis Antonio Tagle: Coat of arms

-The updated coat of arms of the Cardinal retained all the essential elements found in the sinister side of his coat of arms as Archbishop of Manila.
-Now that he is no longer the incumbent Ordinary, the coat of arms of the Archdiocese is no longer depicted.

-The coat of arms has adopted a different marshalling (division) in order to arrange the achievements in the shield (elements) in a heraldically correct manner.
+Cardinal Tagle's episcopal motto remains Dominus Est ("It is the Lord!"), drawn from the Gospel of John 21:7.
+The updated coat of arms of Tagle retains all the principal elements previously found on the sinister side of his arms during his tenure as Archbishop of Manila.
+Following his transition to new ecclesiastical responsibilities, the arms of the Archdiocese are no longer depicted.
+The new version of the coat of arms adopts a different marshalling (division) to ensure to a heraldically correct arrangement of elements.
 The coat of arms is parted tierced (in three parts) per pall reversed.

-In the yellow gold (Or) dexter side, one can find an open Bible inscribed with the Greek letters "Alpha" and "Omega ", side by side with an image of the Good Shepherd carrying a lamb upon his shoulders and holding a wooden staff in his right hand.
-A net is suspended from his right arm, its dexter (right) end spreading wide downwards.
-Five fishes are entangled in the net.
+In the dexter (heraldic right) field, which is rendered in gold (Or), there is an open Bible bearing the Greek letters Alpha (Α) and Omega (Ω) in black (Sable).
+Beside the Bible is the image of the Good Shepherd, shown in natural colors (Proper), carrying a sheep upon his shoulders and holding a wooden staff in his right hand.
+A fishing net is suspended from the shepherd's right arm, extending downward, with five fish entangled within it.

-From the base of the blue (Azure) sinister side, a Corinthian pillar rises.
-It is surmounted by the white (Argent) monogram of the Blessed Virgin Mary, crowned and encircled by twelve golden stars.
-The symbol refers to Our Lady of Pillar, the Patroness of the home parish and diocese of origin of Cardinal Tagle.
-The corinthian column is used instead of the ionic column in his previous coat of arms.
-This corinthian column is the type of column on which the image of the Blessed Virgin in Piazza Spagna, Rome stands.
-The column is right in front of the Cardinal's Office as Prefect of the Congregation for the Evangelization of Peoples.

-The triangular green (Vert) base of the shield is charged with a yellow gold (Or) carpenter's square superimposed on two white (Argent) lilies with stalk and leaves.

-Behind the shield stands an archbishop's cross.
-Both are surmounted by a red (Gules) galero, with fifteen red (Gules) tassels hanging at both side of the cardinalatial headgear, arranged in 1, 2, 3, 4 and 5.
+The sinister (heraldic left) field, colored blue (Azure), features a Corinthian column rising from the base.
+The column is topped with the crowned monogram of the Blessed Virgin Mary, depicted in white (Argent) and encircled by twelve golden stars.
+This imagery alludes to Our Lady of the Pillar, the patroness of Tagle's home parish and diocese.
+In contrast to his previous coat of arms, which featured an Ionic column, the updated version uses a Corinthian style, matching the column found at Piazza di Spagna in Rome, near the offices of the Congregation for the Evangelization of Peoples, where Tagle serves as Prefect.
+The base of the shield, colored green (Vert), bears a gold (Or) carpenter's square superimposed upon two white (Argent) lilies with stalks and leaves, symbolizing purity and Saint Joseph, the carpenter.
+Behind the shield is an archiepiscopal cross, and above both is a red (Gules) galero, or ecclesiastical hat, with fifteen red tassels suspended on each side, arranged in rows of one, two, three, four, and five.

-Expressed in the language of heraldry, the coat of arms is blasoned as follows: